-Amy Dong is a twenty-two year old author whose writing career took off in 2014 when a personal essay she wrote received national acclaim from The Scholastic Art & Writing Awards.
-After a second award in 2016, a trip to Carnegie Hall, and a publication in Scholastic's Best Teen Writing of 2016, she went on to work as a magazine editor, curriculum designer, and freelance writer during her studies at New York University.
+Amy Dong is a twenty-four year old author and certified life coach whose writing career took off in 2014 when a personal essay she wrote received national acclaim from The Scholastic Art & Writing Awards.
+After a second national award in 2016, a trip to Carnegie Hall, and a publication in the Best Teen Writing of 2016, she went on to work as a magazine editor, curriculum designer, and freelance writer during her studies at New York University.

 1. Amy's favorite animals are ducks.

 2. Amy (quacks) up at good puns.

 3. Amy thinks she's (duck)ing hilarious.
 Please humor her occasionally.